 When you’re applying for funding with Help Musicians, you're asked three fundamental questions: your past (your bio), your present (your project) and your future (the impact of your project).
 Creative Programme Officer Barnaby Duff talks you through each one in this helpful step-by-step guide.

-Creative Programme Officer Joe Danher takes you through the dos and don'ts of putting together a strong video application for the Do It Differently Fund.
+The dos and don'ts of putting together a strong video application

 James McAulay is the Co-founder & CEO of Encore, an online tool for finding and booking musicians for live events.
 He explains why he's decided to race three triathlons in support of Help Musicians this year.